nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 3. Tabs: This is where you can choose for HackAssist to display Members or Tasks List

-4. Members/ Tasks List: This is where the current list is displayed which includes details about each member or task.
+4. Members/ Tasks List: This is where the current list is displayed which includes details about each member (person in your team) or task.

 5. Storage Location: This is where you can see the location of HackAssist data file.